 What advocacy is not

 There is no one-size-fits-all advocate role.
 Advocacy is whatever each of us chooses to make it on an individual level, within the context of whatever factors there may be limiting how freely we can speak.
 That means there should not be expectations attached to the role of advocate.

-A mental health advocate is not a mental health professional unless they’ve clearly identified that they are.
+A mental health advocate isn’t a mental health professional unless they’ve clearly self-identified as such.
 They don’t have to be knowledgeable about everything under the sun, and no one is entitled to emotional or crisis support from someone simply because the person identifies as an advocate.
 Just because someone’s Twitter bio says they’re a mental health advocate doesn’t mean their DMs are open at any time to anyone who may be looking for support, and it doesn’t mean they will know the answers to whatever questions might get thrown their way.

 Advocacy does not have to be about systems-level change.
 Most of us don’t have and never will have enough clout to effect change at that level, and that’s okay.
 If you convey to one blogger that it’s okay to not be okay, I’d say that in and of itself is a form of advocacy.

 Defining your own role

 Being a mental health advocate can look however you want it to look.
 While you can look to others for ideas and inspiration, there is no hierarchy or need to be “good enough.”
 Of course, it’s easy to fall into the comparison trap just like it is with any other social dynamic, but in my mind, wanting to support people with mental illness is good enough in and of itself.

 Why does any of this matter?
-Well, stigma exists, and as long as it does, the more people we can get talking about mental health the better.
+Well, stigma exists.
+As long as it does, the more people we can get talking about mental, health the better.